2014 WNBA Finals

-The 2014 WNBA Finals was the playoff series for the 2014 season of the Women's National Basketball Association (WNBA), and the conclusion of the season's playoffs.
+The 2014 WNBA Finals was the championship series for the 2014 season of the Women's National Basketball Association (WNBA), and the conclusion of the season's playoffs.
 The Phoenix Mercury, champions of the Western Conference, faced the Chicago Sky, champions of the Eastern Conference.

 The WNBA Finals were under a 2–2–1 rotation.
 The Mercury held home-court advantage as they had a better regular season record (29–5) than the Sky (15–19).
 The Mercury swept the Sky in three games to win their third title in franchise history.

+Both teams would meet again in the 2021 WNBA Finals, but this time the Sky emerged victorious in four games.